Top 10 Information

 that are not always available

-and procedures can help you maintain client
+Security policies and procedures can help you

-confidentiality.
-By implementing effective policies
+maintain client confidentiality.
+By implementing

-and procedures, client trust is maintained even
+effective policies and procedures, client trust

-while security threats are increasing at an alarming
+increasing at an alarming rate.

 Many critical business processes and client

-interactions are now automated to the point where
+interactions are now automated to the point

-the importance of security readiness has risen
+where the importance of security readiness has

-exponentially.
-Don’t count on firewalls and
+risen exponentially.
+Don’t count on firewalls

-passwords to protect your valuable information
+and passwords to protect your valuable

-assets.
-Security policies help you manage your risks
+information assets.
+Security policies help you

-Tags: top 10 security tips | hackers |
+Tags: top 10 security tips | network

-network security audit | risk assessment | security
+security audit | security audit

 |